umans-tech/issue-solver-bots/gitlab-ci/README.md

 ### GitLab Runner Configuration

+> [!NOTE]
-> **Note:** Option 1 has been tested and confirmed to work with GitLab.com's shared runners (managed runners), making it
+> Option 1 has been tested and confirmed to work with GitLab.com's shared runners (managed runners), making it
 > an excellent choice for users who rely on GitLab's shared CI infrastructure.

 - **For Option 1 Users (GitLab.com Managed Runners)**: